Words about Women

 Obtaining text metadata from the NYT Article API

-We looked at different NYT APIs such as the archive versus article, and decided to use the latter because the article provided us with information such as article snippets and summaries compared to the archive API which gave us a count of how many articles were written each year/month.
+We looked at different NYT APIs such as the archive versus article, and decided to use the latter because the article API provided us with information such as article snippets and summaries compared to the archive API which gave us a count of how many articles were written each year/month.
 Using this, we searched through each year between 2000 to 2020 on articles with our keywords (around 150 words).

 Calculating word frequency with keywords